Neural Re-Education: The Science of Re-learning Pain-Free Movement

-What is NRE?
+What is the NRE Protocol?

+NRE is the assisted relearning of pain free movement.
 NRE is our version of patient education.
-NRE is the assisted relearning of pain free movement.

 “REMOVE”